JetBrains/kotlin-web-site/docs/topics/null-safety.md

 ```
 {kotlin-runnable="true"}

-The compiler tracks the information about the check you performed and allows the call to `length` inside the `if`.
+The compiler performs [smart casts](typecasts.md#smart-casts) to change the type from `String?` to `String`.
+It also tracks the information about
+the check you performed and allows the call to `length` inside the `if` conditional.

 More complex conditions are supported as well: